secretstartups/handbook/communication/ask-me-anything/index.html.md

 Whenever possible AMAs should be private or publicly [live streamed](/handbook/marketing/marketing-operations/youtube/#public-or-private-streaming).
 Please strive to remain [public by default](/handbook/values/#public-by-default) when hosting an AMA unless it is centered around a topic that is [not-public](/handbook/values/#not-public)

-The DIB Team and the EBAs will ensure that each Reverse AMA has the correct team members invited, the DIB team will ask People Connect to run this [Report](https://docs.google.com/spreadsheets/d/1Ai8Trh0FOr5O7CJfhdTDsPM517NCEwzkiJcytLETOHk/edit#gid=1182431189) monthly (this is private please request if you need access with your reasonsing) to ensure we keep attendees up to date.
+The DIB Team and the EBAs will ensure that each Reverse AMA has the correct team members invited, the DIB team will ask People Connect to run this [Report](https://docs.google.com/spreadsheets/d/1Ai8Trh0FOr5O7CJfhdTDsPM517NCEwzkiJcytLETOHk/edit#gid=1182431189) monthly (this is private please request if you need access with your reasoning) to ensure we keep attendees up to date.

 ### Process Once Reverse AMA is Setup